kago1988/precision-recall-explained/README.md

 # precision-recall-explained
-(Hobby) Here an illustration, how precision and recall of a trained classifier is calculated.
+(Hobby) Here is an illustration on how to calculate precision and recall on a trained classifier.
-First, precision and recall are calculated on the test data-set by the formulas
+First, precision and recall are on the test data-set are given by the formulas

 ```
 TP = apples, classified as apples